ocp-workshop-wf/bootcamp/module6/README.md

   ```bash
   helm package myapp
   ```
-  > output: You should see a `.tgz` file created in your current directory.
+  > output: Successfully packaged chart and saved it to: /Users/ray/bootcamp/labs-repo/6.2-helm/myapp-0.1.0.tgz

 - Create a Helm repository on GitHub
   - Create a new GitHub repository